 Application Intake: All grantees must provide full assistance according to program requirements for any applicant to any of the above programs.
 Grantees will be responsible for: (1) the application process, (2) completion of the application document, and collection of all required supporting documentation, and (3) frequent performance and reporting data and databases maintained.
 The process of individual counseling for each client may include, but is not limited to: initial applicant screening and interview, providing application assistance, program referrals, counseling plan development, and customer follow-up.
-For LSW, grantees may be requested to set up an intake clinic on-site at a multi-family property in order to facilitate the application intake process for occupants.
-Counseling services will also involve conducting income certifications for purposes of application completion.
+For LSW, grantees may be requested to set up an intake clinic on-site at a multi-family property in order to facilitate the application intake process of application.
 Income certifications are expected to be conducted under a uniform process prescribed by the Department.